ashish32patel/sap-ui5-for-abapers/README.md

 # sap-ui5-for-ABAPers
-## This repository is created for learning and and implementaing SAP UI5 concepts
+## This repository is created for learning and implementaing SAP UI5 concepts